 In addition to its state-of-the-art facilities, a key benefit of the Incubation Program is its ability to connect incubator companies with University faculty and students.
 As part of its program, the Incubation Program advertises to suitable students and helps recruit them to work as fellows, part-time employees or interns.

-The UConn-TIP Immersion Fellowship pairs UConn students with on-campus University start-up companies for mentored research fellowships in Business or STEM areas.
+Pairs students with on-campus UConn affiliated startup companies for mentored research internships/fellowships in Business or STEM areas.

 What kind of research does a UConn-TIP fellow do?

 UConn-TIP fellows participate in mentored research with their host TIP company.
 The research could be in STEM or Business areas such as:

 - chemistry, molecular biology, pharmacology, bioengineering, computer sciences and more

 - marketing, accounting, planning, communications, management and more